y0rdie/laravel-gust/README.md

 - Composer require the `laravel/ui` package.
 - Run the `ui:controllers` command.
 - Copy the `routes/auth-ui.php` stubs to `routes/auth.php` and require it in `routes/web.php`.
 - Copy the `app/Http/Controllers/Auth/LoginController.php` stub.
-This overrides the `logout` method explicitally uses the auth web guard.
+This overrides the `logout` method to explicitally use the auth web guard.
 - Delete the `app/Http/Controllers/HomeController.php` file.

 You can find out more about Laravel UI in the [official repository](https://github.com/laravel/ui).